DormantLogician/equal-language-concept/doc/Organization.md

 Used for distribution of a module or set of modules.

 Subsystems are a collection of modules - they are indicated by the configuration component '.eqs' at the root of subsystem - name defines a unique identifier for subsystem, and indicates that all modules from the root down, excluding modules that are parts of other subsystems, are part of this subsystem.
-When compiler is run, all subsystems in project are registered recursivly from the top down.
+When compiler is run, all subsystems in project are registered recursively from the top down.
 Subsystems installed on system are detected, and made available to project.

 Subsystems are tagged with a randomly generated identifier of 20 characters containing only letters and/or numbers - this identifier disambiguates the includes of one module from another, even if headers have the same names.